Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 ### Sorting

 We can sort the data on any of the fields.
-Sort will rearrange the data array
+Sorting will rearrange the data array

-Use the sorting ideas from the previouse lesson.
+Use the sorting ideas from the previous lesson.

 IF you sort the data you'll need to display it again in the DOM.
 Call your display functions.